 - How To Begin Your One Name Study

 - Their Publications

 The Guild of One Name Studies, (abbreviated as GOONS), was founded in Britain in 1979.
 Its headquarters are located in London, England.
-Although it is a UK based charitable organization it does have members all over the world.
-To date the guild has 2500 members worldwide.

 Credit: Guild of One-Name Studies

-The Guild’s Aims Are:
+The Guild’s Aims:

-- To promote the public understanding of one name studies, and
+- To promote the public understanding of one-name studies, and

 - The preservation and accessibility of the resultant research.